 What tools can be used for customer journey mapping?

-Effective tools for customer journey mapping include Mapovate, UXPressia, Lucidchart, and Microsoft Visio.
+Effective tools for journey mapping include Mapovate, UXPressia, Lucidchart, and Microsoft Visio.
 Utilizing these tools can enhance the clarity and effectiveness of your journey maps.